-This sweet potato smoothie is easy to make, ready in just five minutes, and tastes like healthy sweet potato pie!
-It’s the ultimate Fall recipe to get your skin glowing and is made with simple and delicious ingredients.
+This sweet potato smoothie recipe is easy to make, ready in just five minutes, and tastes like healthy sweet potato pie!
+It’s the ultimate Fall snack or breakfast recipe and is made with simple and delicious ingredients.

 - Hemp hearts: The hemp hearts add tons of nutrients, healthy fats, and protein to keep you full.

 - Cinnamon: This adds lots of flavor and also helps to stabilize your blood sugar (source).